 Entry Requirement: It is highly recommended that students take Year 11 Visual Art prior to this course however entry is accepted on an individual basis and at the discretion of HOD of Visual Art.
 Basic Photoshop or Illustrator computer skills are also beneficial but not essential.

-Course Outline: Students will research- graphic images, visual and written.
-They will learn how to use Photoshop and design.

-Illustrator to produce works incorporating digital imagery and text.
-They will study the basic principles of

-Students will present their final design work on a double A1 panel portfolio.
+Credits: 20 Level 2 credits Course Outline: Students will research- graphic images, visual and written.
+They will learn how to use Photoshop and Illustrator to produce works incorporating digital imagery and text.
+They will study the basic principles of design.
+Assessment: Students will present their final design work on a double A1 panel portfolio.
 2 internal assignments total of 8 credits and 1 external assignment 12 credits.

-Cost: Printing expenses + Portfolio Boards $\times 2 = \$7$
+Cost: \$20 Printing expenses + Portfolio Boards $x 2 = $7$